top of page

 The Process and the IM (Information Memorandum)

-The IM accurately represented the practice and answered most buyer questions.
+• The IM accurately represented the practice and answered most of the buyer's questions.

 Staff and client transition